ASCFG National Cut Flower Trial Program

 Want to Participate?

-We’re looking for established, dependable growers, excellent record-keepers, and those members who will be sure to see the program through the entire growing season, from properly siting the plant material in the spring to promptly turning in data in the fall.
-If you’d like to be one of the first growers to see the newest plant material coming in from the breeders, and to contribute to an important service for all cut flower growers, please participate.
-Contact the ASCFG at email@example.com
+We’re looking for established (ASCFG members for at least three years) commercial growers, excellent record-keepers, and those who will be sure to see the program through the entire growing season, from properly siting the plant material in the spring to promptly turning in data in the fall.
+You must be organized, responsible, and committed to the process even in the midst of busy growing, harvest, and marketing times.
+If you’d like to be one of the first growers to see the newest plant material coming in from the breeders, and contribute to an important service for all cut flower growers, please participate.